mozilla-services/reaper/README.md

 * dryrun: run Reaper in dryrun (no-op) mode.
 Events will not be triggered. `boolean` (default: true)
 * interactive: run Reaper in Interactive mode, disabling all other Events, and prompting for input on Reapable discovery. `boolean` (default: false)
 * load: load Reaper state from the StateFile (overrides tags with state in AWS) `boolean` (default: false)
+* withoutCloudformationResources: skip checking for Cloudformation Resource dependencies (throttled by AWS, so it takes ages). `boolean` (default: false)

 ## Creating a configuration file
 Reaper configuration files should be in toml format.